mac-can/SerialCAN/README.md

 ### CAN API V3 Reference

 A generic documentation of the CAN API V3 application programming interface can be found [here](https://uv-software.github.io/CANAPI-Docs/#/).

+### SLCAN Documentation

+The documentation of the SLCAN protocol can be found on [Lawicel CANUSB](https://www.canusb.com/products/canusb) product page.
+For the CANable 2.0 adaptation, see the [CANable Firmware](https://github.com/normaldotcom/canable-fw) documentation on GitHub.

 ### Dual-License